 Securely anchoring your wood post bases into the concrete slab is the first step toward building a safe pergola.
-Unlike cast-in-place anchors or post bases, which are placed in wet concrete and thus are difficult to adjust once the substrate has set, post-installed anchors allow for more accurate placement.
+Unlike cast-in-place anchors, which are placed in wet concrete and thus difficult to adjust once the substrate has set, anchor bolts allow for more accurate placement.
 You can measure, mark and adjust where the anchors will be set on the surface of the finished slab, ensuring a square footprint.

 2. Do Away with Dust

 Using a hammer drill to drill holes for anchor bolts creates a lot of concrete dust.
 As you may know, dust on the materials can prevent anchoring adhesives, like AT-XP®, from reliably bonding the threaded rod to the concrete.
 Exposure to silica dust also presents health hazards.
 In order to make sure the holes are completely clean, the industry “4-4-4” method is required.
 Using a long nozzle, blow compressed air into the hole for four seconds, brush out the hole with four strokes followed by another four seconds of compressed air.
 Or use theSimpson Strong-Tie® Speed Clean DXS dust extraction system, which vacuums dust even as it drills clean, precise holes for adhesive anchor installation.